davish/GloveCopter/blog.md

 ## Parts Arrive, prototyping! ##
 ### 12/13/12 ###

 Today the accelerometer and IR LEDs arrived!
-As soon as I got the package from Adafruit I opened it up and soldered the header to the accelerometer.
+As soon as I got the package from Adafruit I opened it up and soldered the headers to the accelerometer.
 After playing with it a little, I decided that the range for the tilt should be the equivalent of 330 - 340 on the output of the accelerometer.
 It was about 45 degrees from 335 (center, no movement) to 340 (tilted to a side).
 Observing the Z-axis, I decided that there wasn't enough change to measure up/down for throttle control, so I'll just use a potentiometer instead.
 I modified the sketch to let the pitch and yaw be controlled by the x and y axes, respectively.
 The Throttle is now controlled by a pot connected to analog pin 5.
 Tomorrow I'll have some more time to play with this setup, and see how sensitive it actually is.

+## A working controller ##
+### 12/14/12 ###

+Today, I really got down to a working prototype.
+I had a glitch in the code from the night before that I had fixed during the day, so I uploaded it when I got home and got cracking.
+After a change which made it easier to keep the copter steady, I was really flying.
+Since this is still more than a little rough around the edges, it's a challenge to fly.
+I was bumping into walls a lot of the time, and every time the helicopter hit a wall, it fell.
+Finally, I run out of charge, so I take a break to charge back up.
+When I come back, I turn on my camera to document the working prototype when I realize my back rotor is not completely on.
+It had come off while it was spinning and hitting the wall at the same time.
+Luckily, every S107 comes with a spare one of these small rotors, so I grabbed mine, slapped it on, and tested it with the regular controller to make sure it was on correctly.
+When I was back to video documenting the project, I realize how hard it is to capture both the copter and me in the same frame with a homemade tripod (really just my walled in the front, and my Kelvin.23 in the back with my Bloggie in the middle).
+I did get a few good shots, but they were all at most 15 seconds long.
+If I want this to be a good controller, flights should be at least a minute and a half long.
+Now that I know that everything is basically functioning, I have two main goals:

+1. Add stability to the controller
+	- make it easier to control throttle (joystick maybe?)
+2. Add range to the controller
+	- the range is better with the super-bright LEDs, but still not good.
+I don't know if wiring more LEDs in parallel would help, but in one of the articles I read about the S107 it said that transistor switching would enlarge the range.
+		- do research on transistor switching and how they relate to LEDs.

 [1]: http://hackaday.com/2012/12/08/more-fun-with-syma-107-reverse-engineering/